On Characterizing Potential Friends of 20: Concluding Remarks

 \section{Concluding Remarks}

 In conclusion, we have established that if $N$ is a friend of $20$, it must have at least six distinct prime factors.
 This condition significantly narrows the search space for potential friends of $20$, while also highlighting the complexity of identifying such a number.
-Additionally, we provided a lower bound for the possible value of a friend of 20, demonstrating that if such a friend exists, it must be greater than $2\cdot 10^{12}$.
-This lower bound underscores the difficulty in identifying a friend of 20, as it lies beyond a substantial computational threshold.
+Moreover, we have provided necessary upper bounds for all prime divisors of friends of 20 which can be used to determine which prime numbers can occur in the prime factorization of friend of 20 for some choices of first few smallest prime divisors of friend of 20.

-The methods used to prove $\omega(N)\geq 6$ can be further applied to eliminate cases such as $\omega(N)=6,7$ and so on.
-Through this process, we can obtain a better lower bound for $N$ than the current given lower bound of $2\cdot 10^{12}$.
-Although this approach may be lengthy but it is expected to be effective.
+The methods used to prove $\omega(N)\geq 6$ can be further applied to eliminate cases such as $\omega(N)=6,7$ and so on, although this approach may be lengthy but it is expected to be effective.